National Hospice Palliative Care Week

 CHPCA advocates for accessible quality hospice palliative care across the country.
 We do this so one day, everyone in Canada with a life-limiting illness can access care that alleviates their suffering when they need it most.
 Your support is essential to this work.

-Abstract Submission is Now Open for the 2026-27 CHPCA Learning Institute
+Registration Now Open for June Sessions of the 2026–2027 CHPCA Learning Institute